avajs/ava/docs/06-configuration.md

 }
 ```

-Arguments passed to the CLI will always take precedence over the configuration in `package.json`.
+Arguments passed to the CLI will always take precedence over the CLI options configured in `package.json`.

 ## Options